 Dr. Gerard Drysdale “Gerry” Schultz passed away after a long illness on Oct.
 5, 2013 in Evergreen Hospice in Kirkland, Wash.
 He was 84.

-Dr. Schultz was a world-renowned expert in fixed prosthodontics, gnathologic principles and their relationship to temporamandibular joint physiology and pathology.
-His father, Arthur, was one of the original affiliate faculty members in the Department of Operative Dentistry.
-The younger Dr. Schultz taught in the UW School of Dentistry’s Restorative and Periodontics departments while conducting a Seattle general dentistry practice limited to complex restorative procedures from 1964 until his retirement in 2010.
+Dr. Schultz was a world-renowned expert in fixed prosthodontics, gnathologic principles and their relationship to temporomandibular joint physiology and pathology.
+His father, Dr. Arthur G. Schultz, was one of the original affiliate faculty members in the University of Washington’s Department of Operative Dentistry.
+The younger Dr. Schultz taught in the UW School of Dentistry’s Restorative and Periodontics departments while conducting a Seattle fixed prosthodontic practice limited to full-mouth reconstruction from 1964 until his retirement in 2010.

 He also taught a postgraduate preceptorship program in restorative dentistry, served as a consultant to the graduate periodontics program at the University of Pennsylvania and led numerous restorative study clubs.
 In 2011, he received the UW School of Dentistry’s Distinguished Alumnus Award.

-He is predeceased by his parents, Dr. Arthur G. and Margaret D.; and younger son Kenneth “Kenny.”
+He is predeceased by his parents, Dr. Arthur G. and Margaret D. Schultz; and younger son, Kennet “Kenny.”
 (Seattle Times)